Weddings @ Bel Air

 13. All rental items are to be taken by wedding party the same day.

-Our full Florist Guidelines are included at the end of this planning booklet.
-These guidelines must be signed by your florist and submitted to the Wedding Coordinator prior to the wedding.
+Our full Florist Guidelines are included at the end of the Wedding Planning Booklet.
+These guidelines must be signed by your florist and submitted to the Wedding Director prior to the wedding.

 Two candle stands, one unity candelabra, a kneeling bench, and a lectern are available for your ceremony.
 The church provides the candles, which are handsome tapers filled with liquid oil, eliminating melting and dripping.